Takari17/RedditPost/README.md

 # Reddit Post
-Reddit Post fetches data from a popular post on r/androiddev and displays it in a recycler view accordingly.
-This project primarily taught me how to navigate through an extensive list of JSON data to fetch the specific data you want.
+Fetches data from a helpful post on the android dev subreddit and displays the data in a recycler view accordingly.

 <p float="left">
   <img src= "images/screenshot1.jpg" width="250" />